slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 What do you need to do to regain the trust of others?
 What is the simplest thing you can do to be more trustworthy?

-> *"Tolerance becomes a crime when applied to evil."
--- Thomas Mann*
-> *"A government that is big enough to give you all you want is big enough to take it all away." -- Barry Goldwater*
-> *"The moment you declare a set of ideas to be immune from criticism, satire, derision, or contempt, freedom of thought becomes impossible."
--- Salman Rushdie*
-> *"Always take sides: neutrality helps the oppressor, never the victim.
-Silence encourages the tormentor never the tormented."
--- Elie Wiesel*
-> *"Não há direitos sem obrigações e viceversa."  -- E. Ferreira*
 > *"A right is not what someone gives you; it's what no one can take from you."  -- Ramsey Clark*
-> *"Um dos tristes sinais da nossa época é que demonizamos aqueles que produzem, subsidiamos os que se recusam a produzir e canonizamos aqueles que reclamam."
--- Thomas Sowell*
+> *"Um dos tristes sinais da nossa época é que demonizamos aqueles que produzem, subsidiamos os que se recusam a produzir e canonizamos aqueles que reclamam."  -- Thomas Sowell*
 > *"To be successful, society must maintain a balance between nurturing excellence and encouraging the average to improve.
 There must be both cooperation and competition between people in the same society.
 There is a continual need to balance between a successful, competitive society, and a cohesive, compassionate one."*
 > *"When a Democrat is elected, buy gun and ammo stocks.
 When a Republican is elected, buy newspaper stocks."*
 > *"It doesn’t matter what you do, it only matters what you say you’ve done and what you’re going to do.*